-When it comes to pellet grills, two of the top brands in the game are undoubtedly Camp Chef and Rec Tec.
+When it comes to pellet grills, two of the top brands in the game are undoubtedly Camp Chef and Recteq (who recently rebranded and changed their name from Rec Tec).
 Both of these brands are unique in their own ways, but they share a certain level of quality that you love to see in any type of grill.

 A Quick Look at Our Top Picks:

-- Camp Chef Woodwind WiFi with Sidekick – Favorite Camp Chef Grill
+- Camp Chef Woodwind WiFi with Sidekick – Favorite Overall Choice

-- Camp Chef PPG 20 – Best Portable Pellet Grill
+- Camp Chef PPG 20 – Portable Option

 If you’re an avid outdoorsman, you’ve likely come across the Camp Chef brand name at some point in your lifetime.
 Founded in 1990, Camp Chef initially aimed to create high quality cooking equipment catered towards campers, hikers, and adventurers.
 They initially started with a product line of camp stoves, portable grills, and flat top grills.
 These cookers were received extremely well pretty much across the board, so Camp Chef began to expand their operation as their sales grew.